Cheeger constants, structural balance, and spectral clustering analysis for signed graphs: Introduction

 In the following, we will refer to this Cheeger-type constant of a signed graph as a \emph{signed Cheeger constant} for short.
 Similarly, we will also speak of signed inequalities and signed algorithms.
+We will then prove a signed Cheeger inequality (see Theorem \ref{thmCheegerEsti}), which is an estimate of the smallest eigenvalue from below and above in terms of $h_1^\sigma$.
+(For previous results in this aspect, see \cite{Belardo14,Hou05}.)

-The constant $h_1^{\sigma}$ can be used to obtain a quantitative version of (\ref{fact1}).
-(For previous results in this aspect, see \cite{Hou05,Belardo14}.)
-We prove that $h_1^{\sigma}$ is switching invariant.
-This enables us to show that the signed Cheeger constant $h_1^{\sigma}$ and its multi-way versions provide a common extension of the classical Cheeger constant \cite{Cheeger1970,Dodziuk1984,AM1985,Alon1986, Mohar88, Chung}, the non-bipartiteness parameter of Desai and Rao \cite{DR1994} (after a modification), the bipartiteness ratio of Trevisan \cite{Trevisan2012}, and the dual Cheeger constant of Bauer and Jost \cite{BJ}.
-Recall that on an unsigned graph, the Cheeger constant encodes the information of connectivity, while the latter three constants describe the deviation of the graph from being bipartite.
+When the signature $\sigma$ on $\Gamma$ is \emph{switching equivalent} (see Definition \ref{def:switching}) to all-positive signature, having a balanced connected component is simply equivalent to the trivial property of having a connected component.
+When $\sigma$ is switching equivalent to all-negative signature, having a balanced connected component is equivalent to having a bipartite connected component.
+Indeed, we show that the signed Cheeger constant $h_1^{\sigma}$ and its multi-way versions (Definition \ref{def:multiwayCheeger}) provide a common extension of the classical Cheeger constant \cite{Cheeger1970,Dodziuk1984,AM1985,Alon1986, Mohar88, Chung}, the non-bipartiteness parameter of Desai and Rao \cite{DR1994} (after a modification; see (\ref{eq:modDR})), the bipartiteness ratio of Trevisan \cite{Trevisan2012}, and the dual Cheeger constant of Bauer and Jost \cite{BJ}.

-The introduction of the signed Cheeger constant further enables us to develop corresponding spectral clustering on signed networks.
+The introduction of the signed Cheeger constant further enables us to develop a corresponding spectral clustering method on signed networks.
 We propose an algorithm for finding $k$ \emph{almost-balanced subgraphs} of a signed graph $\Gamma=(G,\sigma)$.
-The novel point is that, after embedding the graph into the Euclidean space $\mathbb{R}^k$ via eigenfunctions, we find the proper metric for clustering points is a metric on the real projective space $P^{k-1}\mathbb{R}$ studied by the second named author \cite{Liu13}.
-Interestingly, this algorithm unifies the traditional spectral clustering for finding $k$ sparse cuts (see e.g. \cite{NJW2002,Luxburg07}) and the recent one for finding $k$ almost-bipartite subgraphs proposed in \cite{Liu13}.
+The novel point is that, after embedding the graph into the Euclidean space $\mathbb{R}^k$ via eigenfunctions, we find the proper metric for clustering points is a metric on the real projective space $P^{k-1}\mathbb{R}$ (see (\ref{eq:projmetric})) studied in \cite{Liu13}.
+Interestingly, this algorithm unifies the traditional spectral clustering for finding $k$ sparse cuts (e.g.~\cite{NJW2002,Luxburg07}) and the recent one for finding $k$ almost-bipartite subgraphs proposed in \cite{Liu13}.